Pasindu-sd/Cybersecurity-Notes/week-11.md

 ---

 # Cobalt Strike Basic
-obalt Strike is a powerful platform for conducting offensive cyber operations.
+Cobalt Strike is a powerful platform for conducting offensive cyber operations.
 It contains a wide variety of tools for conducting spear phishing and web drive-by attacks to gain initial access.
 Through the artefact kit, Cobalt Strike also has a flexible obfuscation framework.
 However, it is in the arena of post-exploitation that Cobalt Strike really shines.
-It has a custom implant, called Beacon, which can handle command and control (C2) communications via HTTP(S), DNS and even SMB named pipes.
-Beacon has numerous options for lateral movement, e.g., WMI and psexec as well as the ability to load PowerShell and .Net assemblies for additional modules such as mimikatz.
+It has a custom implant, called Beacon, which can handle command and control (C2) communications via HTTP(S), DNS, and even SMB named pipes.
+Beacon has numerous options for lateral movement, e.g., WMI and psexec, as well as the ability to load PowerShell and .NET assemblies for additional modules such as Mimikatz.

 ### How Cobalt Strike Works: Key Features
    - Covert Communication